novaprova/novaprova/doc/manual/porting.rst

 is called from the object handling code to indicate the boundaries of the PLT in each object.

-Remap Text
+Write Text
 ++++++++++

 .. highlight:: c

 ::

-    int text_map_writable(addr_t addr, size_t len)

-    int text_restore(addr_t addr, size_t len)
+    int text_write(addr_t to, const uint8_t *from, size_t len)

-These functions are used when inserting intercepts to ensure that some code in a ``.text`` or similar segment is mapped writable (modern OSes will map all code read-only by default for security reasons).
-The Linux implementation uses the ``mprotect()`` system call and reference counts pages to allow for the case where multiple intercepts are installed in the same page.
+This function is used when inserting intercepts to ensure that some code in a ``.text`` or similar segment is replaced with some specific trap code.
+The function handles re-mapping the pages to be writable, copying the trap code in, and re-mapping the pages executable again.

+Note that the behavior of NovaProva changed in release 1.5.
+Previously the text page was left in a writable and executable state as long as the intercept remained installed.
+This doesn't work on MacOS Catalina, which doesn't allow pages to be both writable and executable (without some extreme measures).
+The new behavior on all platforms is to make the page writable and not executable just long enough to copy the trap code.
+This also removes the need for reference counting pages.

+The Linux implementation uses the ``mprotect()`` system call.
 This code should also work on most platforms that support the ``mprotect()`` call.
+The MacOS implementation uses the Mach ``vm_protect()`` call because MacOS Catalina needs a special flag which cannot be passed with ``mprotect()``.

+The function should call the Valgrind macro ``VALGRIND_DISCARD_TRANSLATIONS()`` after modifying the instruction stream; Valgrind uses a JIT-like mechanism for caching translated native instructions and it is important that this cache not contain stale translations.

 Get A Stacktrace
 ++++++++++++++++